oils-for-unix/oils/doc/hay.md

       cp "${deps[@]}" /tmp
     '''

-The Oil style gives you *static parsing*, which catches some errors earlier.
+The YSH style gives you *static parsing*, which catches some errors earlier.

 ## Future Work